 I certainly had.
 Secret late-night viewings of forbidden treats such as The Omen (1976), Alien (’79), The Shining (1980), The Terminator (’84), Evil Dead II (’87), Poltergeist III (’88), Misery (1990), The Silence of the Lambs (’91) and Candyman (’92) had been a staple of my youth for some time.
 But never had I been allowed to take home a title from my beloved video shop that did not meet the mandatory approval of an accompanying adult.
-On this occasion, the film clutched stubbornly in my paw was Luis Llosa’s splendidly stupid creature feature, Anaconda—something I’d been pining after since its debut on the big screen in the spring of ’97.
+On this occasion, the film clutched stubbornly in my paw was Luis Llosa’s splendidly stupid creature feature, Anaconda—something I had been pining after since its debut on the big screen in the spring of ’97.
 Come on!
-What harm could possibly arise from watching a giant rubber snake gobble up a boatload of foolish adventurers?
+What harm could possibly arise from watching an absurdly enormous rubber snake chow down on a motley crew of payday-chasing thespians?

 I’m a sentimental sort of guy.
 Always have been.
-A mere few moments of a piece of music can take me back years, if not decades: three seconds of any Kate Bush song and I’m right back in the passenger seat of my dad’s white Peugeot, seven years of age, utterly beguiled by the ethereal sounds emanating from the clapped-out speakers.
-It’s the same with films.
+A mere few moments of a piece of music can take me back decades: three or four seconds of any Kate Bush track and I’m right there in the passenger seat of my dad’s white Peugeot, seven years of age, utterly beguiled by the ethereal sounds emanating from the fizzing speakers.
+It is the same with films.
 Certain ones conjure memories and emotions—sometimes even a physical sensation—from the days when I’d plonk myself down on my parents’ patterned brown carpet (a relic from the Seventies) and glue myself to the bulky, wood-enclosed box before me.
 “Your eyes will go square!” my nan would warn whenever she caught me with my nose adjacent to the static-spewing screen.

-Sun 7th March, six weeks ago: “Decide which ones you want to keep,” ordered dad, “and the rest I’ll take to the charity shop.”
+Sun 7th March, six weeks ago: “Decide which ones you want to keep”, ordered dad, “and the rest I’ll take to the charity shop”.
 Oh, fucking marvellous!
 I mused with wry disdain.
 It’ll take forever to go through this lot!
-I could tell from the sheer weight of the item that had been dumped unceremoniously on the floor in front of me—an ancient, Herculean-sized suitcase covered in decades’ worth of dust and grime—that the task would not be easy one.
-My first inclination was to simply ignore it and instruct dad to get rid of the case and its contents.
-The day was growing tired, and I was eager to get home after a pleasant weekend stay with the ’rents.
-“Things to see, people to do!” – or whatever the saying is.
+I could tell from the sheer weight of the item that had been dumped on the floor in front of me—an ancient, Herculean-sized suitcase covered in decades’ worth of dust and grime—that the task would not be easy one.
+My first inclination was simply to ignore it, and instruct dad to dispose of the case and its contents.
+The day was growing tired and I was eager to return home after a pleasant weekend stay with the ’rents.
 Sod it, I’ll just have a quick rummage and tell him to get rid of it all.
 Job’s a good ’un!
 With great reluctance, I fought with the chrome buckled straps and ever so slowly lifted the lid.

 Looking back, to describe the next few moments as somewhat of a blur would be an understatement, but I can attest with resolute certainty that the first thing to hit me was the smell.
 My goodness, the smell!
 Not just of the choking dust, but of something near indefinable . . . an evocative perfume of plastic, places, people . . .
 “Hello, stranger!” whispered J-Lo as she leered seductively up at me from the sleeve of The Cell (2000) . . .
-And in that moment, I was Aladdin in the centre of the desert, stumbling upon the vast cave that he was so unavoidably compelled to explore.
-No rubies or magic lamps in sight for me: instead, a treasure trove of nostalgia; of summertime discoveries, midwinter marathons, and infinite stretches of watching-with-the-volume-down mischief.
+And in that moment, I was Aladdin in the centre of the desert, stumbling upon the giant cave he was so inexorably compelled to explore.
+Alas, no rubies or magic lamps in sight for me—instead, a treasure trove of nostalgia; of summertime discoveries, midwinter marathons, and infinite stretches of watching-with-the-volume-down mischief.
 With newfound gusto and nary a shred of the previous trepidation, I dove in, my unmistakable zeal growing emphatically with each find: Leprechaun (1992), Alligator (1980), The Craft (1996), A Nightmare on Elm Street 4: The Dream Master (1988) . . . waaait a minute! . . .
 I’d recognise those tatty ‘Blockbuster’ stickers anywhere!
-Ladies and gents, let me introduce you to an old chum: the exalted Ex-Rental, a brawny yet gracious opponent of its modest retail counterpart.
+Ladies and gentlemen, let me introduce you to an old chum: the exalted Ex-Rental, a brawny—but gracious—opponent of its modest retail counterpart.

 An abrupt and really quite palpable blitz of guilt befell me.
 How had I forgotten what unbridled pleasures these omnipotent gifts—as much a part of my voyage to adulthood as that god-awful carpet—once bestowed; these stout rectangles that felt like chunks of my very being, all of them crying out to be caressed and admired.
 And so, one humongous haul later, into the boot of the car they went, nestled together in the battered abode that had shielded them for the best part of two decades—and would continue to do so for the forty-minute expedition to their new lodgings.
 What was to become of these cherished comrades?
-Would a fickle change of heart upon arrival home prompt me to sell them?
-Perhaps I’d display them on a shelf somewhere to be glanced at from time to time.
-Or would they be sent back up to the attic without any supper?
-Heck, would I even watch any of these tapes ever again?
+Would a fickle change of heart prompt me to sell them?
+Perhaps displaying them on a shelf in the house somewhere, to be peeped at from time to time, would be appropriate?
+Or would they be sent back up to the dreaded attic—a different one, but still an attic—without any supper?
+Heck, was I going to watch any of these tapes ever again?

 “Decide which ones you want!” . . .
 I’m afraid that’s easier said than done, dad.
-I want them all.
+You see, I want them all.